 - How to crush it with your ecommerce blog – Zach Miller for Contently

 If you have relatively significant levels of site search traffic showing in your analytics, you’ll find a way to increase your conversions by improving your site search functionality.

-Linda has dedicated a series of five super-detailed articles choc full of relevant ecommerce examples to the subject of online store site search.
-If you manage your online store’s site search functionality, it’s worth the half hour of your time to go through each of these posts in detail.
+They have loads of resources and articles on improving ecommerce sites, with articles choc full of relevant ecommerce examples to the subject of online store site search.
+If you manage your online store’s site search functionality, it’s worth the half hour of your time to go through each of their articles in detail.

 Generally – take site search seriously.
 Consider your approach as you would any other significant acquisition or conversion mechanism.
 Site search will be around for the life of your online store, so you need to regularly test and optimise.
-Linda explains perfectly:
+Linda from over at ecommerce illustrated explains perfectly:

 “Fundamental site search problems are usually not symptoms of a bad search tool or lack of features, but of sub-optimal tuning of the core engine.
 Your site search will suck, in some way, for some (or most) queries, if you “set it and forget it.”
 The good news is… (most) site search optimization tactics can likely be implemented with the technology you currently use today.

 Search tuning strategies are rarely mapped out and considered in the requirements stage of an implementation, and systems integrators typically won’t ask for them.
 This is why so many retailers scratch their heads about why site search sucks.
 Tuning site search can pay dividends, and it’s worthwhile to adopt an ongoing, iterative approach to site search optimization.”

 If you don’t have the time to hustle through CXLs detailed site search CRO wisdom, here’s a few critical takeaways:

 #1.
 Manually adjust your recall vs precision balance